 Imagine wanting to speak with a friend of yours who lives several hundred miles away.
 You wait until after 5 PM when the long distance telephone rates are lower.
-You pick up your rotary telephone and dial the number only to discover that the phone lines are down because of a recent storm in the area.
+You pick up your rotary phone and dial the number only to discover that the phone lines are down because of a recent storm in the area.

 Wait a minute.
 What century are we in?
 If you wanted to speak with a friend who lives some distance from you and neither of you have easy, free access with your cell phones, you might decide to Skype each other for free, not only speaking but making a visual connection too.